Byzantine–Moorish wars: Background

-General Belisarius's expedition quickly and without much resistance defeated the Vandals whom were severely weakened by wars with the native Berber population.
+General Belisarius's expedition quickly defeated the Vandals who were severely weakened by wars with the native Berber population.
 In 533, the capital Carthage was captured, less than a year after the expedition began.
-Justinian wanted to restore Roman Africa to the state it had been before the Vandal conquest, so the old provinces were restored with the only difference being that they now depended on the prefecture of Africa rather than that of Italy.
-The border was again fixed on the old limes. i.e. those before the conquest and Justinian announced that he wanted to expel all the "barbarian" peoples, that is to say the various Berber kingdoms and tribes which had formed through wars with the Vandals, or after the collapse of the Vandalic kingdom.
+Justinian wanted to restore Roman Africa to the state it had been before the Vandal conquest.
+As such, the old provinces were restored, with the only difference being that those provinces were now part of the Praetorian Prefecture of Africa rather than that of Italy, as Italy was controlled by the Ostrogoths.
+The border was again fixed on the old limes. i.e. those before the conquest and Justinian announced that he intended to expel all the "barbarian" peoples, which refers to the various Berber kingdoms and tribes which had formed either through wars with the Vandals, or following the collapse of the Vandalic kingdom.

 Mauri or Moor was the name given to the Berbers who inhabit North Africa from the Atlantic to the Syrtic range in Tripolitania and who lived in tribal structures.
-From the death of King Genseric in 477, the Moorish tribes had been a source of constant revolt for the Vandals.
-What had been "modest" Moorish communities grew into much larger and a more organized peoples.
-Several hypotheses are discussed to explain it today.
+From the death of King Genseric in 477, the Moorish tribes had been a source of constant revolt against the Vandals.
+What had been "modest" Moorish communities had grown into much larger and organized peoples.
+Several hypotheses have been discussed to explain it today.
 This could have been due to an exodus of imperfectly Romanized peasants fleeing Vandal power, or nomadic groups from the Sahara.
-In 530, the chieftain Guenfan and his son Antalas inflicted defeat on the army of the vandal king Hilderic in Byzacena, in the Battle of Great Dorsale.
-The tribes were able to directly and permanently threaten the interior of the territory.
+In 530, the chieftain Guenfan and his son Antalas inflicted defeat upon the army of the Vandal king Hilderic in Byzacena, in the Battle of Great Dorsale.
+The tribes were thus able to directly threaten the interior of the territory.

-Each freshly established Byzantine province in Africa was threatened by various Berber peoples, but the main kingdoms and political entities included:
+Each freshly established Byzantine province in Africa were threatened by various Berber peoples, but the main kingdoms and political entities included: